Will you help the Carlisle Heath recover from the 2026 bushfires?

 The Funding Gap: Why We Need You Now

-While we are applying for as much grant funding as we can to support this vital work, disaster funding moves slowly—nature does not.
+We have been busy applying for as much grant funding (both government and philanthropic) as we can to support this vital work.
+But disaster funding moves slowly, and nature does not.

 Your donation today provides the immediate "bridge" funding we need to take these urgent actions right now:

-A Second Camera Deployment: We must place another 120 remote cameras in a second location get the full story of how small mammals are responding to this fire.
+Second Camera-grid Deployment: Strategic placement of another 120 remote cameras in a second location will provide a more complete picture of how small mammals are responding post bush-fire.

-Protecting the Green Shoots: As plants begin to recover, they attract herbivores like deer and pigs.
-We must monitor these threats immediately to ensure they don't graze the recovery into the ground.
+Protecting the Green Shoots: As plants begin their recovery with tender new shoots, they attract herbivores like deer and pigs.
+We’re monitoring these invasive animals right now to ensure they don't graze (or trample) the recovering vegetation into the ground.

-Will you help us bridge the gap and ensure that science guides the recovery of the Carlisle Heathlands?
+Can you help us with this vital work that ensures science guides the recovery of the Carlisle Heathlands?

 The CEC is an ACNC-registered charity and all donations over $2 are tax deductible.